KrizTahimic/CSINTSY_MCO3/README.md

      amidst the COVID-19 Pandemic.
    - Most predicates were made in the form of questions; after they are asked, they will be asserted as either true or false.
    - TAA uses Prolog and backward chaining to answer and provide guidance to the traveler and their party (in case they're not traveling alone).
-The maximum number of members of the any travel party is four, including the traveler using TAA.
+The maximum number of members of any travel party is four, including the traveler using TAA.
    - A traveler consults the Trip Adviser Agent.
 During this consultation, TAA asks questions about their profile, their travel party (if not traveling alone), and then a recommendation: if they're (or their party) allowed